-Vendor's FRU is stored in an EEPROM or memory area within the ASIC that can be accessed from sideband SMBus line at 8bit address 0xA6.
+The supplier's FRU is stored in an external EEPROM, or in a memory area within the ASIC that can be accessed from sideband I2C line at address 0xA6.
 The FRU format should follow IPMI Platform Management FRU Information Storage Definition 1.0, Version 1.2.
-FRU shall support two byte address and FRU content shall start from 0x0000.
 The FRU template is listed in table 5.
-Vendor shall provide the detailed FRU information for FB MQE review before build.
+The supplier should provide the detailed FRU information for review before the module builds.